-A team of two independent consultants (international and national consultants) will conduct the MTR one team leader (with experience and exposure to projects and evaluations in other regions globally) and one team expert, usually from the country of the project.
-The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.
+A team of two independent consultants will conduct the MTR - one team leader (with 15 years of experience and exposure to projects and evaluations in other regions globally) and one team expert (a national expert with 7 years of evaluation experience and knowledge of Energy, Climate Change policies and issues).
+The consultants cannot have participated in the project preparation, formulation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.